zesterer/chumsky/tutorial.md

   the given function to each element of the `Vec<T>`

 This last combinator is worth a little more consideration.
 We're trying to parse *any number* of negation operators, followed by a single atom (for now, just a number).
-This might give us an output like this:
+For example, the input `---42` would generate the following input to `foldr`:

 ```rust
 (['-', '-', '-'], Num(42.0))